 On 3rd of September 2019, our Head of Design and Managing Director held a talk at AutumnFair 2019 in regards to “Building an E-Commerce Website that Works for You and Your Customers”.
 Having had such a positive response from those at the talk, we thought we’d transcribe the talk to share with the world.
-Without further adieu, here’s a number of useful tips for e-commerce sites, from improving an existing site, all the way through to building one from scratch.
+Without further adieu, here’s a number of useful tips for e-commerce sites, from improving an existing site, all the way through to designing and building a website bespoke, from scratch.

 The process of developing an e-commerce website should always start with the customer.
 No exceptions.
 Understanding your buyers – their buying habits, what motivates their purchasing decisions, their personalities – is essential to ensuring the success of your e-commerce site.
 Step into the skin of your target market and consider how they would expect a site to work, what information will they be looking for from each page?
 What are their browsing habits?
 The point is, whether you’re looking to create a whole new site, or revitalise a current one, you need to make sure you’ve done your research before you change a single thing.
 So, where do you start?